neuefische/web-exercises/sessions/js-forms-2/simple-todolist/README.md

 Here are some hints to guide you:

 - The function needs one parameter (which will be the form data object).
-- The list item
+- The list item has
+  - a headline containing the string from `data.headline`
-  - has a headline and a text element ("task").
+  - a text element containing the string from `data.task`.
-  - `textContent` of headline and task are set via the parameter (you can use dot notation: `data.headline` and `data.task`).
+- Make sure NOT to use `innerHTML` since it is a [security risk when working with user inputs](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#security_considerations).
 - Don't forget to
   - append the headline and text element to the list item as well as the list item to the todoList
   - call the function when the submit event is fired and pass the data object as an argument.